 A development company is looking for a location to build a new retirement community.
 They use the Enrich Layer tool to obtain demographic data for the neighborhoods surrounding their existing, most successful communities.
 They can then use Find Similar Locations to rank candidate development sites based on similarity to those demographic characteristics.

 See the Locating a new retirement community case study for the complete workflow.

-Which of your stores are most similar to your top performers with regard to customer profiles?
+A business owner wants to know which of their stores are most similar to their top performers with regard to customer profiles.

-Based on characteristics of the villages hardest hit by the disease, which other villages are high risk?
+Based on characteristics of villages hardest hit by a disease, you can find which other villages are high risk.